ecerulm/vue-express-session-cookie/README.md

 # What is this project?

-This is just an example of my own reference.
+This is just an example for my own reference.

 * SPA login/logout flow using session cookies.
 * API authentication using session cookies